Executive Dysfunction

 How executive dysfunction can be related to depression

 Isolating the exact cause of executive dysfunction can be challenging in some behavioral therapy cases.
-There are many possible contributing factors, and some can be congenital or undiagnosed, making the main source harder to isolate.
+There are many possible contributing factors, and some can be congenital or undiagnosed, making the main source of executive dysfunction harder to isolate.
 However, a brief review of research does show that those who have depression or people with ADHD are likely to experience some level of executive dysfunction as a symptom, which might be linked to the prefrontal cortex.

 What is depression?